isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 see how our new theoretical understanding completely eliminates the challenges.
 Since dynamic programming often improves algorithmic complexity asymptotically, solving it is therefore equivalent to program optimization, and doing it automatically demonstrates a total understanding of the problem space.
+This is by no means a new idea, having first been done by @hinze_memo_2000, but we now have enough comprehension to be able to understand (and prove!) where exactly good ideas like this come from.

 As is fitting for a capstone, this chapter has a great number of dependencies in
 concepts: